What is liquidity?

 The current ratio is a metric that measures a company’s ability to pay off its current debts or liabilities (normally those payable within one year) with all of its current assets – liquid or illiquid.
 These might include assets such as cash, credit owed by other parties, or product inventories.

 Whilst this method is the most comprehensive in its nature, it also throws up some problems.
 Whilst a company may technically have an ‘asset’ that can theoretically offset a debt, assets like inventories maynot practically be able to be converted to cash in order to pay off a company’s debts.
 As such, a company’s current ratio is best analysed in conjunction with a company’s quick ratio.

 How to calculate the current ratio

 The current ratio can be calculated with a simple formula:

-Normally, a current ratio above 1 is considered ‘good’ as it indicates a company has more assets than liabilities on its balance sheet.
-Conversely, if a company has a current ratio below 1, it indicates that the company’s liabilities or debt obligations are worth more than the company’s assets, which is an ‘orange flag’ to say the least.
+Normally, a current ratio above 1 is considered ‘good’, as it indicates a company has more assets than liabilities on its balance sheet.
+Conversely, if a company has a current ratio below 1, it indicates that the company’s liabilities or debt obligations are higher than the value of the company’s assets, which is an ‘orange flag’ for investors, to say the least.